hotwax/oms-documentation/newEraCaps/flows/fulfillment/wmsFeed/headerItem.md

   - **Example:** '2023/04/20'

 - **S-50:** Payment Term (Length: 30, Bytes: 30)
-  - **Description:** Payment Terms Code field.
-  - **Notes:**
-    - This field signifies the payment terms associated with the order.
+  - **Description:** This field signifies the payment terms associated with the order.
-    - If not applicable, the field should be left blank.
-  - **Example:** 'Z624'
-{% hint style="danger" %}
-As of now we will default to Z624.
-Need to confirm with New Era for mapping conditions.
-{% endhint %}
+  - **OMS Value** This value will be left empty for all B2C orders since payment terms are only applicable for B2B orders which the OMS is not processing.

 - **S-51:** Payment Due Date (Length: 10, Bytes: 10)
   - **Description:** Hard-coded payment due date as '2/5/2031'.